Last updated on September 26th, 2023 at 05:42 am

-However, many reviews also mention that the build quality of their RV is sound.
-Given that Forest River constructs their RVs using Azdel materials as well as lightweight steel, they are built to last for years to come so long as everything has been properly sealed and constructed in the first place!
+However, many reviews say the build quality of their RV is sound.
+Given Forest River constructs their RVs using Azdel materials and lightweight steel, they are built to last as long as everything has been correctly sealed and constructed in the first place!
 In terms of construction, Forest River states “random units from each of our brands are subjected to rigorous testing at our 20,000 square foot pre-delivery inspection (PDI) building on top of the inspections that all units undergo as they are being built.”

 The inspection process sounds promising, but given the fact it’s random, it may not be as helpful as you think.
-Forest River goes on to say that “units selected to go through PDI are checked for issues in electrical, plumbing, LP system, function, cosmetic, codes and standards, rain bay, and other miscellaneous tests.
-This process provides our plants daily feedback to ensure every unit being built meets the high quality standards.”
+Forest River goes on to say “Units selected to go through PDI are checked for issues in electrical, plumbing, LP system, function, cosmetic, codes and standards, rain bay, and other miscellaneous tests.
+This process provides our plants daily feedback to ensure every unit being built meets the high-quality standards.”

 It seems as if Forest River has a lot to offer their customers in terms of build quality and inspections for new ownership.
-However, Forest River may need to work on their overall consistency when it comes to finalizing their products before shipping them out the door.
+However, Forest River may need to work on their overall consistency when it comes to finalizing products before shipping them out the door.

 Forest River RV Reviews: Customer Service and Warranties

-For the most part, Forest River covers any substantial defects that occur to any one of their RVs for a full year.
+For the most part, Forest River covers any substantial defects that occur to any of their RVs for a full year.
 Substantial is, of course, subjective, and this is where many customers run into issues when trying to redeem parts of their warranty.
-Forest River also offers a 90 day repair or replacement policy on a variety of RV components, should they malfunction within this window of time.
+Forest River also offers a 90-day repair or replacement policy on a variety of RV components, should they malfunction within this window of time.

 However, this window of time is extremely brief, as is a year’s warranty when you consider the overall lifetime of your RV.
-Given the price points of the majority of Forest River’s travel trailers, fifth wheels, and motorhomes, this is generally what is expected out of a warranty of this caliber.
+Given the price points of the majority of Forest River’s travel trailers, fifth wheels, and motorhomes, this is generally what is expected from a warranty of this caliber.
 There are reviews mentioning Forest River having issues with returning phone calls and emails, including customer complaints and time-sensitive needs.

 Forest River RV Reviews: Layouts and Design Elements

 The design elements are also simplistic and easy to care for, including a wide variety of floor and countertop materials.
 You can get spacious bathrooms as well as compact wet baths.
-The sky’s the limit in terms of the layouts and design elements found in any one Forest River RV, and this doesn’t even include the abundance of optional features that you can add on after the initial purchase price of your new RV.
+The sky’s the limit in terms of the layouts and design elements found in any one Forest River RV, and this doesn’t even include the abundance of optional features you can add after the initial purchase price of your new RV.

-Top Rated Forest River RVs
+6 Top Rated Forest River RVs

 Your head may be swimming with all of these customer reviews and information surrounding Forest River RVs.
-However, what are some of Forest River’s top rated RVs, and why?
+However, what are some of Forest River’s top-rated RVs, and why?
 Let’s take a look at some of their top-selling models and selections, based on the style of rig.
 This way, you can get an even better idea of what they can offer you!

 Forest River Travel Trailer: r-pod

-No matter what, the r-pod is a lightweight and convenient travel trailer for a number of reasons.
-The rounded shape of this travel trailer makes it easy to tow and helps you maximize your fuel economy when driving.
-Plus, the r-pod is small enough that you can take it off road or wherever your boondocking adventures take you.
+No matter what, the r-pod is a lightweight and convenient travel trailer for many reasons.
+The rounded shape of this travel trailer makes it easy to tow and helps maximize fuel economy when driving.
+Plus, the r-pod is small enough to take off-road or wherever boondocking adventures take you.
 Speaking of boondocking, you can have an entire solar setup installed on your rig, along with a 30-gallon fresh water tank.

 You should have no trouble towing this rig wherever your adventures take you, and this doesn’t even address all of the Interior features that the r-pod has.
-Given the r-pod ranges in length from 17 feet all the way to 25 feet, it is considered a compact travel trailer.
-This may make you think that it doesn’t feel particularly spacious and welcoming inside, but many customers mention they’re surprised at how homey and roomy this particular RV feels.
+Given the r-pod ranges in length from 17′ to 25′ it’s a compact travel trailer.
+This may make you think it won’t feel particularly spacious and welcoming inside, but many customers mention being surprised at how homey and roomy this particular RV feels.

 Forest River Fifth Wheel: Vengeance

-Given the large size of this rig, it has a cargo carrying capacity of nearly 4,000 pounds.
-This is enough to cover a number of ATVs, motorcycles, kayaks, and more.
-Plus, the interior design of this fifth wheel toy hauler is particularly special and unique.
-The kitchen is complete with residential size to appliances and fixtures, and the interior feels light and bright.
+Given the large size of this rig, it has a cargo-carrying capacity of nearly 4,000 pounds.
+This is enough to cover several ATVs, motorcycles, kayaks, and more.
+Plus, the interior design of this fifth-wheel toy hauler is particularly special and unique.
+The kitchen is complete with residential-size appliances and fixtures, and the overall interior feels light and bright.

-There are many windows that help you bring the outside in, and there are plenty of awnings and exterior features to keep you enjoying your camping trip no matter where you are.
+There are many windows to help bring the outside in, and plenty of awnings and exterior features to keep everyone happy and smiling, no matter the location or weather situation.

 Forest River Class A: Georgetown

-Ranging in length from 35 feet to 40 feet, this class A is large and powerful.
+Ranging in length from 35 feet to 40 feet, this Class A RV is large and powerful.
 However, it still has a lot to offer even with its limited amount of layouts and shorter length compared to other Class A RVs.
 The interior design of this RV is spacious and sophisticated, making it appealing to a wide variety of RV consumers.

 Forest River Class C: Forester